bodo-ai/PyDough/documentation/metadata.md

 Every JSON object describing a function has the following fields:
 - `name` (required): the name of the function, which must be a valid PyDough identifier and must not overlap with the name of other collections/properties/relationships/functions within the graph.
 This name will become reserved like other function names in PyDough (`COUNT`, `LOWER`, etc.)
 - `type` (required): the type of function definition.
 The currently supported values are ["sql alias"](#function-type-sql-alias), ["sql window alias"](#function-type-sql-window-alias) and ["sql macro"](#function-type-sql-macro).
-- `description` (optional): a semantic description of what the function does significance.
+- `description` (optional): a semantic description of what the function does.
 - `input signature` (optional): a JSON object describing the allowed types of inputs to the function.
 [See here](#function-verifiers) for the specification of these objects.
 - `output signature` (optional): a JSON object describing the output type of a call to the function.
 [See here](#function-deducers) for the specification of these objects.